rebelsky/sams-assorted-musings-reflections/web-accessibility.md

 Are there other things?
 Well, I've found that if you rely on fairly straightforward HTML and CSS, you are more likely to create an accessible page.
-If you use Javascript, you should also see what it's like to read your page with Javascript disabled.
+If you use JavaScript, you should also see what it's like to read your page with JavaScript disabled.
 This doesn't mean that you can't do creative things on the page; it just means that you have to think about the implications.